 - Make the most of natural decor.
 Think evergreen branches, dried citrus slices, sprigs of berries, pine cones, even twigs and logs.
 With a bit of creativity, they can be arranged to make beautiful displays.
-You can learn how to make a Christmas wreath with our handy guide, for instance, which is budget-friendly.
-Or, how about trying our DIY Christmas decoration ideas for your outdoor tablescape, or some easy twig decorations?
+How about trying our DIY Christmas decoration ideas for your outdoor tablescape, or some easy twig decorations?

 - Ribbons are an affordable material that can quickly boost the look of a garden.
 Tie red, gold, or silver bows around planters, gates, or fence railings for an easy decorative look.

 - Flickering candles in lanterns will always create a magical glow when dotted either side of your door or around your patio.
 Opt for outdoor-appropriate LED versions instead of real flames to keep things safe – they're very affordable.